• Home

 Senior Public Agency Coordinator

-Ms. Paciano joined SEPPS in February of 1997 and has provided 25 years of dedicated service in all areas of permit coordination, including commercial, residential, institutional, and educational.
+Ms. Paciano joined SEPPS in February of 1997 and has provided 27 years of dedicated service in all areas of permit coordination, including commercial, residential, institutional, and educational.
 In addition, she interfaces with state and local public agencies, engineers, architects, contractors, and clients.
-She prepares application packages, as well as coordinating with utility companies and service districts.
-Ms. Paciano also monitors construction activities to ensure compliance with permit requirements and manages final grading and building permit issuance.
+She prepares application packages, coordinates with utility companies and service districts for final clearance, and manages final grading, building, utility and road encroachment permit issuance.

-Ms. Paciano has extensive experience and excellent working relationships with the public agency staff at the City of Santa Barbara, County of Santa Barbara, City of Goleta, and North County.
-In addition, she maintains excellent working relationships with various other permit authorities including State Regional Water Quality Control Board, and CalTrans.
+Ms. Paciano has extensive experience and excellent working relationships with the public agency staff in the City of Santa Barbara, County of Santa Barbara and City of Goleta, contributing to her ability to strategize with agencies to assist in meeting permit deadlines.
+In addition, she maintains excellent working relationships with other permit authorities including State Regional Water Quality Control Board and CalTrans.

 RECENT ASSIGNMENTS AND PROJECT ROLE: